scipy-conference/scipy_proceedings/papers/bergstra/paper.rst

 `Figure 3`_ looks at the number of examples processed per second by different implementations.
-We compared Theano (revision #ec057beb6c) against NumPy 1.4.1, Matlab 7.9.0.529, and Torch 5 (a machine learning library written in C/C++) [torch5]_ on the CPU and  GPUMat 0.25 for Matlab ([gpumat]_) on the GPU.
+We compared Theano (revision #ec057beb6c) against NumPy 1.4.1, MATLAB 7.9.0.529, and Torch 5 (a machine learning library written in C/C++) [torch5]_ on the CPU and  GPUMat 0.25 for MATLAB ([gpumat]_) on the GPU.

-When running on the CPU, Theano is 1.8x faster than NumPy, 1.6x faster than Matlab, and 7.5x faster than Torch 5.
+When running on the CPU, Theano is 1.8x faster than NumPy, 1.6x faster than MATLAB, and 7.5x faster than Torch 5.
 Torch was written for flexibility, not speed (Ronan Collobert, p.c.).
 Theano's speed increases 5.8x on the GPU from the CPU, a total increase of 11x over NumPy (CPU) and 44x over Torch 5 (CPU).
-GPUmat brings about a speed increase of only 1.4x when switching to the GPU for the Matlab implementation, far less than the 5.8x increase Theano achieves through CUDA specializations.
+GPUmat brings about a speed increase of only 1.4x when switching to the GPU for the MATLAB implementation, far less than the 5.8x increase Theano achieves through CUDA specializations.

 .. [#] Torch was designed and implemented with flexibility in mind, not speed (Ronan Collobert, p.c.).